symfony-cmf/Routing/README.md

 ## Doctrine Router

-This implementation of a router generates urls and matches requests with content of a database.
+This implementation of a router loads routes from a database.
 To read data, the RouteRepositoryInterface is used.
 It can be easily implemented with doctrine.
+The router works with the base UrlMatcher and UrlGenerator classes and only adds loading routes from the database and the concept of referenced content.

 This bundle comes with an implementation for PHCPR-ODM as PHPCR is well suited for the tree nature of the data.
 If you use PHPCR-ODM with the provided route document, you can just use the default repository service.
 Otherwise you need to